Omar Ali Saifuddien III: Early reign and educational reforms

-Omar Ali Saifuddien sent locals to study overseas as one of his initiatives to raise the aptitude of the country's student body.
+Omar Ali Saifuddien sent locals to study overseas as one of his initiatives.
 Three Malay fifth-graders were transferred to Singapore's Al-Juned Arabic School in 1950.
 This number went up every year.
 Omar Ali Saifuddien later attended the coronation of Queen Elizabeth II at Westminster Abbey, London on 2 June 1953.
-He supported initiatives aimed at improving the people’s livelihood through national development programs, which were reported to enhance welfare and quality of life.
+He supported initiatives aimed at improving the people’s livelihood through national development programs.

 The Bruneian government spent B$10.65 million on educational issues.
 In 1954, this policy on education was first presented.
 The equipment of educational institutions, including secondary schools, adult education, and vocational training, was to be determined by this policy.
 The English-language Raja Isteri Girls' High School in Brunei Town was finished in 1957, but only went up to Form 3.
 The school's children went to Sultan Omar Ali Saifuddien College to sit for Forms 4 and 5 after completing the Lower Secondary Certificate Examination.
 Sultan Muhammad Jamalul Alam Secondary School in Brunei Town, Muda Hashim Secondary School in Tutong, and Sultan Hassan Secondary School in Temburong were the secondary schools that were finished in 1966.

 The Department of Religious Affairs was established on 1 July 1954, by the Sultan.
 The plan included aspects of Islam including legal issues, educational issues, religious message–related activities, and social administration.
 Two religious officials from Johor, Ismail Omar Abdul Aziz and Othman Mohammad Said, were brought to Brunei on 25 September 1954.
 The Bruneian government started holding an evening religious school in September 1956.
 Additionally, the government began providing scholarships to a limited number of students to pursue further education overseas at Al-Azhar University in Cairo, Egypt; (Note: In 1963, one of the first Bruneian students to graduate from Al-Azhar University did so thanks to this scholarship.
 Three Bruneians graduated from Al-Azhar University under his reign.)
 Islamic College in Klang; and Madrasah Aljunied Al-Islamiah in Singapore.

 On 11 October 1956, seven religious schools were established in Brunei on the premises of both Malay and English schools, based on the religious officers' suggestions.
 Nine religious instructors who were invited from Johor were involved in the religious studies program.
 The religious schools opened in the afternoon, after Zuhur.
 These religious schools were administered by the Department of Religious Affairs, and their director and administrator were the highest ranking officials in the department.